What causes eczema?

 Staphylococcus aureus infection

 People with eczema often have high levels of Staphylococcus aureus on their skin.
 This bacteria can exacerbate the inflammation and symptoms of eczema by producing toxins that worsen the immune response.
-The presence of these bacteria on skin damaged by eczema can also lead to secondary infections, further aggravating the condition.
+The presence of these bacteria on eczema-damaged skin can also lead to secondary infections, further aggravating the condition.

 Dry skin